OsmSharp/tiled-db/README.md

 Next to that applying diffs from the OSM replication system is fast enough to catch up planet file.
 Minutely diffs can be applied within 1 second on a decent machine.

-This was built withing the [open planner team](https://github.com/openplannerteam) by [ANYWAYS](https://www.anyways.eu/) to provide the awesome [routeable tiles](https://github.com/openplannerteam/routable-tiles) with live updates.
+This was built within the [open planner team](https://github.com/openplannerteam) by [ANYWAYS](https://www.anyways.eu/) to provide the awesome [routeable tiles](https://github.com/openplannerteam/routable-tiles) with live updates.

 # Usage